 The above video from the Raspberry Pi Foundation is a good example of this type of post.
 (The Raspberry Pi is a low-cost, credit-card-sized computer.)

 On the other hand, if you sell something like tea, you could address issues such as:

 - The best way to store it, to ensure freshness and lasting quality

 - How to pair it with snacks—which foods go best with the different varieties of your teas, and so on.

 Although these posts are best suited to businesses selling products, you can still adopt this approach (of being helpful), even if you’re in a service industry.
 The posts need not be strictly of the ‘how to’ variety, but they must still provide value.

 For example, say you’re an accountant, you could address topics that your audience will find helpful, such as:

-- Allert your audience about approaching deadlines (for filing taxes)
+- Approaching deadlines (for filing taxes)

 This post from Dave Ramsey (writer, radio host and personal finance guru) does a pretty good job of giving some solid advice in an Instagram post: